Why you can trust The Zebra

 Continue reading to learn more about how the homeowners insurance industry is helping consumers allay financial uncertainties during the pandemic.
 However, many people are currently facing uncertainty with their jobs and finances, as well as ways to save money on your homeowners insurance premiums during this challenging time.

-On the whole, home and auto insurancecompanies are positioned to fulfill fewer claims over the next few months, which could lead to rate reductions.
+On the whole, home and auto insurance companies are positioned to fulfill fewer claims during quarantine, which could lead to rate reductions.
 Again, this is speculative, and the state of the economy in the near future will likely play a major role.

 Below, you'll find answers to many of the questions that have arisen for homeowners during the pandemic.
 As always, if you have additional questions, feel free to submit them here.